practicalli/neovim/docs/install/nvim-astro-configuration.md

 ## Install Neovim Plugins

-Enter `nvim` command in a terminal to launch Neovim and install all the plugins from the Practicalli Astro 5 configuration.
+Run Neovim in a terminal and all the plugins and supporting Mason tools from the Practicalli Nvim-Astro configuration will be installed.
+Treesitter parsers for all supported languages are installed too.

 !!!
 NOTE "Run Neovim"
+    With a single Neovim Config, use the `nvim` command in a terminal
     ```shell
     nvim
     ```

+    With multiple configurations, use a shell alias or set the `NVIM_APPNAME` to set the preferred configuration.
+For example, with Nvim-Astro, use the `astro` alias.
+    ```shell
+    nvim
+    ```

 Lazy plugin manager runs automatically and installs all the plugins defined in the Neovim configuration.

+Mason runs and installs tools that are defined in the configuration.

-Treesitter will prompt to compile its language parsers.
+Treesitter will compile all the language parsers.

 ++"q"++ to close the lazy package manager pop-up once all plugins are installed.

+!!!
+TIP "Breaking Changes - update packages again"
+    If a "Breaking Changes" section is shown when adding or updating plugins in the Lazy popup, press ++"U"++ key to update again until no more breaking changes show.

 ???
-WARNING "Avoid running Astro5 package update headless"
+WARNING "Avoid running Nvim-Astro package update headless"
     Do not use the `--headless` Neovim flag to install plugins or pass the `+:Lazy update` arguments.
 The Lazy.nvim package manager requires neovim UI to run correctly.

 ???
 TIP "Identical install with lazy-lock.json"
     When plugins are installed, a `lazy-lock.json` contains the versions of all plugins.
 Include this file when exact plugin versions are required for other system installs.
 Otherwise this file can be safely ignored.

 ## Post Install checks